Cai Haoyu

-Cai Haoyu (蔡浩宇 (Cài Hàoyǔ); born 1987) is a Chinese businessman, investor, and video game producer.
-He is best known as the co-founder, Chairman and CEO of the Chinese game company miHoYo.
+Cai Haoyu (蔡浩宇 (Cài Hàoyǔ); born July 29, 1987), also known as Hugh Tsai, is a Chinese businessman, investor, and video game producer.
+He is best known as the co-founder and CEO of the video game company miHoYo.
 The Chinese magazine New Fortune ranked Cai in 73rd place on the "2022 New Fortune 500 Rich List" that ranks the 500 richest people in China.